 God is Waiting

 The one caught my attention is the painting that has a name of God is Waiting.

 I checked also the other rooms and found the everlasting, Parisian Girl which I always admire the most, other than Spoliarium.

 I even checked the paintings on some of the rooms and l had the chance to see one of the paintings of Mr. Vicente Manansala.

 While walking I met kids who are walking around the museum on their straight line.

 I always love the pasilyo of the National Museum, it was like no other!

 After the Hocus, we checked the newly opened gallery for El Filibusterismo and Noli Me Tangere.
 It was full of paintings which showed the chosen kabanata from the story.
-It was a good thing that I visited the place because it made me reminisce all the chapters I’ve read while I was still in highschool.
+It was a good thing that I visited the place because it made me reminisce all the chapters I’ve read while I was still in high school.
 The moment you enter the place, chandeliers welcome you.

 After Fine Arts, we walked towards Agrifina Circle in Luneta Park to check out the Anthropology Museum.
-It was the old Finance building that is why, all galleries are just right with each other.
-If you walk along the hallway, you will see different galleries which talks about our cultures, origins and the society.
+It was the old Finance building that is why all galleries are just right with each other.
+If you walk along the hallway, you will see different galleries which talk about our cultures, origins and the society.
 The gallery which I love the most is the “Hibla ng Lahing Filipino:” The Artistry of Philippine Textiles located on 4th floor.
 The Galleon Trade and the Manunggol Jar which made me mesmerize and admire its own beauty.